Debate turns contentious; Trump won’t say whether he’ll accept election results

 They tangled bitterly over the Clinton Foundation, with Trump accusing the charity of running a pay-to-play scheme.
 And he said Clinton took money from countries with poor human rights records.

-Clinton said she was happy, “in fact, thrilled,” to talk about the Clinton Foundation, saying it spends 90 percent of its money on programs to benefit health care and the poor.
+Clinton said she was happy, “in fact, thrilled,” to talk about the Clinton Foundation, saying it spent 90 percent of its money on programs to benefit health care and the poor.

 Lesley Clark: 202-383-6054, @lesleyclark